dbt-labs/dbt-spark/README.md

 # dbt-spark

 This plugin ports [dbt](https://getdbt.com) functionality to Spark.
 It supports running dbt against Spark clusters that are hosted via Databricks (AWS + Azure), Amazon EMR, or Docker.

 We have not tested extensively against older versions of Apache Spark.
 The plugin uses syntax that requires version 2.2.0 or newer.
+Some features require Spark 3.0 and/or Delta Lake.

 ### Documentation
 For more information on using Spark with dbt, consult the dbt documentation: